When I heard a story about this mum running a marathon shortly after birth, I knew I had to share her story with you.

 These days I’m just a taxi for the pair of them!

 PS.
-If you (or someone you know) show signs of postnatal anxiety or postnatal depression and/or if you feel like you can’t cope, I invite you to check out my book Motherhood – The Unspoken.
+If you (or someone you know) show signs of postnatal anxiety or postnatal depression, I recommend you check out my book Motherhood – The Unspoken.